John Casablancas

 John Casablancas (December 12, 1942 – July 20, 2013) was an American modeling agent and scout who founded Elite Model Management.
-Casablancas is remembered for his development of the supermodel concept.
-He is the father of The Strokes frontman Julian Casablancas.
+Casablancas is remembered for his development of the supermodel concept and inappropriate interactions with minors.
+He was the father of the Strokes frontman Julian Casablancas.

 Early life

 John Casablancas was born in Manhattan, New York City, on December 12, 1942.
-He was the youngest of three children of Fernando and Antonia Casablancas, a banker and former model, respectively, and grandson of Catalan textile machinery inventor Fernando Casablancas Planell.
+He was the youngest of three children of Fernando and Antonia Casablancas, a banker and former model, respectively, and grandson of Spanish textile machinery inventor Fernando Casablancas Planell.
 His parents had left Spain during the 1930s to escape the Spanish Civil War, and the family subsequently lived in Argentina, Mexico, and France, among other countries.
 At the age of 8, he began attending Le Rosey boarding school in Switzerland.
 He continued his education at several universities in Europe without graduating.